kaiyuyue/cgnl-network.pytorch/README.md

 ### Notes:
   - The input size is 448.
   - The CGNLx block with Gaussian RBF \[[0](#reference)\]\[[1](#reference)\] kernel is configured within 8 groups.
-  - The Talyor Expansion order for the kernel function is 3.
+  - The Taylor Expansion order for the kernel function is 3.

 ## Experiments on ImageNet Dataset